naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Magma: That's the exciting part!
 I don't know what's the treasure!

-Hornet: What?
+Hornet Angry: What?
 Are you serious?!

 Magma: Yar!
 I know nothin' about the treasure other than it's right there **[points at an abandoned warehouse on the map]** in ye ol' abandoned warehouse in the middle of nowhere!